-prohibit action by less than unanimous written consent of our stockholders; and specify advance notice requirements for stockholder proposals and director nominations.
+prohibit action by written consent of our stockholders; and

+specify advance notice requirements for stockholder proposals and director nominations.
 In addition, with some exceptions, the Delaware General Corporation Law restricts or delays mergers and other business combinations between us and any stockholder that acquires 15% or more of our voting stock.